Pianist Transformer: Towards Expressive Piano Performance Rendering via Scalable Self-Supervised Pre-Training: The Pianist Transformer Framework

 \subsection{Unified MIDI Representation}

 A fundamental challenge in applying self-supervised learning to performance rendering is the disparity between structured score data and expressive performance data.
-Specifically, scores represent music with symbolic, metrical timing (e.g., quarter notes, eighth notes) and categorical dynamics (e.g., p, mf, f), while performances are captured as streams of events with absolute timing in milliseconds and continuous velocity values.
+Specifically, scores represent music with metrical timing (e.g., quarter notes, eighth notes) and categorical dynamics (e.g., p, mf, f), while performances are captured as streams of events with absolute timing in milliseconds and continuous velocity values.
 To overcome this, we propose a unified, event-based token representation that treats both formats identically, enabling them to be mixed in a single, massive pre-training corpus.

 We represent each musical note as a sequence of eight tokens.
-This sequence captures the note's Pitch, Velocity, Duration, and the Inter-Onset Interval (IOI) from the previous note, with timing information quantized from milliseconds.
-To model nuanced pedal control, we include four additional Pedal tokens, which represent the sustain pedal state at sampled points within the note's IOI window.
+This sequence captures the note's Pitch, Velocity, Duration, and the Inter-Onset Interval (IOI) from the previous note, with timing information quantized at millisecond resolution.
+To model nuanced pedal control, we include four additional Pedal tokens, which represent the sustain pedal state at uniformly sampled points within the note's IOI window.
+Full details are provided in Appendix \ref{app:umr}.

 Crucially, this representation, avoiding reliance on high-level musical concepts like measures or beats, unlocks large-scale pre-training on unaligned MIDI and empowers the model to uncover musical principles, from melodic contours to harmonic progressions, through statistical regularities.